york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 //called only once
 useEffect(async () => {
-  const message = await loadCurrentMessage() setMessage(message)
+  const message = await loadCurrentMessage(helloWorldContractInstance)
+  setMessage(message)
 }, [])
 ```

 Note, we only want our `loadCurrentMessage` to be called once during the component's first render.
-We'll soon implement `addSmartContractListener` to automatically update the UI after the message in the smart contract changes.
+We'll soon implement another `useEffect`  to automatically update the UI after the message in the smart contract changes.

 Before we dive into our listener, let's check out what we have so far!
 Save your `HelloWorld.js` and `interact.js` files, and then go to [http://localhost:3000/](http://localhost:3000/)